 The Acoustic Wave and Sonar equations are studied as they pertain to the creation, propagation, reflection, refraction and absorption of acoustic waves in homogeneous and horizontally layered media and in the real oceans.
 Sound signatures with applications to exploration geophysics, acoustic emission and silencing; and, in particular, underwater submarine detection and surveillance are discussed.

-Prerequisites: Physics RR211, Mathematics RR301.
+Prerequisites: Physics RR211, Mathematics RR301, or consent of the Department.

 Kinsler & Frey, Fundamentals of Acoustics (3rd Ed.)

 Urick, Principles of Underwater Sound (3rd Ed.)

 Seto, Acoustics (Schaum's Outline)